Backyard Football

-This article describes the video game.
-For the underlying sport, see Street football (American).

 Backyard Football is a series of video games for various systems.
-The series was developed by Humongous Entertainment and published by Infogrames, Atari and The Evergreen Group.
-It is one of several sub-series in the Backyard Sports series, and is the first to feature professional players as kids, examples being Steve Young and Barry Sanders.
+The series was developed by Humongous Entertainment and published by Infogrames, Atari, and The Evergreen Group.
+It is one of several sub-series in the Backyard Sports franchise and is the first to feature professional players as kids, examples being Steve Young and Barry Sanders, as well as the license of a professional sports league, in this case the NFL.
 The series currently has eleven titles.

 Backyard Football attempts to recreate the experience of playing American football as children.

 Titles

 Backyard Football

-Backyard Football, the third "Backyard" game, was developed by Humongous Entertainment and published by GT Interactive in 1999.
-In it, kids and professional football players as kids play football.
-There are three types of gameplay available in Backyard Football.
+Backyard Football, the third Backyard Sports game, was developed by Humongous Entertainment and published by GT Interactive in 1999.
+It is the first game in the franchise to include child versions of NFL players as playable characters; these include Jerry Rice, Brett Favre, Steve Young, Drew Bledsoe, Dan Marino, Barry Sanders, John Elway, and Randall Cunningham.
+There are three different gameplay modes available in Backyard Football.
 The first one is a single game.
 At the single game screen, the player can select the field on which they wish to play, the weather (between sunny, where the players are able to run very quickly; rainy, in which the players are slowed somewhat and the ball is difficult to throw; and snowy, where players are slowed considerably), and the level of difficulty (between easy, medium, and hard), among various other minor settings.
-They then pick their team name, which can be any of the then-31 NFL teams and 10 backyard teams.
+They then pick their team's name, which can be any of the then-31 NFL teams and 10 backyard teams.
 When the team is chosen, a player would take turns choosing players with the CPU.
 There are a total of seven players on a team, two of which will be on the bench, while five get to see action.
 The statistics of a player in single game mode have no effect on a player's statistics in season play.

 The second type of gameplay is season mode.
-The player selects their coach name, settings, and team before the season and drafts all seven of their players before the CPU picks any for the rest of the computer controlled teams in the league.
+The player selects their coach name, settings, and team before the season and drafts all seven of their players before the CPU picks any for the rest of the computer-controlled teams in the league.
 The coach guides their team through a 14-game season, at the end of which if they are to win their division or be picked as the wild card, the team will compete in the playoffs.
 Eight teams, four from each conference, compete in three rounds of games to determine the winner of the "Super Colossal Cereal Bowl" (which is a spoof of the Super Bowl in the NFL).